Dr-rer-nat-Who/meh/README.md

 ## Example Usage

 Check the folder `NLU` for more details about reproducing the GLUE results.
-An example of adapting DeBERTaV3-base on MNLI:
+An example of adapting DeBERTaV3-base on RTE:

 ```bash
 cd NLU